Paul-Ngigi/Pitches/README.md

 ## Contact Information

-If you have any question or contributions, please email me at [paulkush7777@gmail.com]
+If you have any question or contributions, please email me at [paulkush7777@gmail.com

 ## License
-* *MIT License:*
+* *MIT License*